A Bit About Redbird Sous Chef John Gronkiewicz

 - His favorite dish on the Redbird menu is the lamb belly because of the uniqueness of the jerk spice mix, the homemade kimchi and the plating style.

 - John carves out time weekly to cook at home with his girlfriend, a pastry cook.
 Pasta is often on the menu.

-John’s Green Gazpacho was created for Mother’s Day 2020 with green tomatoes and a variety of herbs.
-This dish is full of layered flavors, refreshing and vibrant.
+John’s Green Gazpacho was originally created for Mother’s Day 2020 with green tomatoes and a variety of herbs.
+This spring dish is full of layered flavors, refreshing and vibrant.
 Adding lump crab, or soft-shell crab seasonally, is optional.
 See below for the full recipe.

 John’s Green Gazpacho by Redbird Sous Chef John Gronkiewicz

 Ingredients for the Gazpacho

 4 tbsp Salt